dmaciated/cs4501-1/Project7.md

     - ./data:/tmp/data
 ```

 Here's a sample Spark program.
 It will read in a file consisting of two values -- a user id and a page id.
-The program will then calculate the frequcny of each page id.
+The program will then calculate the frequency of each page id.

 ```
 from pyspark import SparkContext